volkodmobiletechnology/Volkod-Commons/README.md

-# Simple Commons
+# Volkod Commons
-Some helper functions, dialogs etc used by multiple simple apps.</br>
+Some helper functions, dialogs etc used by multiple volkod apps.</br>
-For reporting bugs/features that affect multiple apps please use the <a href="https://github.com/SimpleMobileTools/General-Discussion">General Discussion</a> repository.
+For reporting bugs/features that affect multiple apps please use the <a href="https://github.com/volkodmobiletechnology/General-Discussion">General Discussion</a> repository.